Skip to Content

 Sanson Peak Weather Station on Sulphur Mountain at the top of the Banff Gondola.

 We always prefer booking tickets with Viator, especially when visiting popular places like this.
 Booking your Banff Gondola tickets online here includes taxes and fees, whereas booking through their website does not.
-There is a buy now, pay later option through Viator as well which can help alleviate some stress and the website accepts a wide range of international payment methods.

 Why We Book Tours with Viator